curityio/grafana/README.md

 * prometheus
 * grafana

-The same names can be used in configuration files to refer to the applications and Docker deamon will handle the name resolution and routing.
+The same names are used in configuration files to refer to the applications and Docker daemon will handle the name resolution and routing.
+The systems are preconfigured.
+Just access Grafana with the default password (see [Grafana Configuration](https://grafana.com/docs/grafana/latest/installation/configuration/#admin-user)) and select "Curity Identity Server" from the list of recent dashboards.

 | Endpoint                       | Description                                                  |
 |--------------------------------|--------------------------------------------------------------|